The-Orange-Dot/negineko-next-app/README.md

 (Note: Moderators will be taken off the pending list and added as a verified mod automatically when they register and send a request to mod for the channel)

+## June 3, 2022

+- Seems like Netlify doesn't do websockets and aws amplify needs quite a lot of configuration with nextauth and prisma.
+Not sure about Heroku.
+No updates until that's fixed